Join now

 Why should I join?

-With more than 1.3 million members working across the public services, being part of UNISON means you have the full weight of Britain's biggest trade union behind you.
+With more than 1.3 million members across the public services, being part of UNISON means you have the full weight of Britain's biggest trade union behind you.

-We have more workplace reps than any other union in the country - backed up by experienced full-time regional and national officers and one of the best legal teams in the UK.
+We have more workplace reps than any other union in the country, backed up by experienced full-time regional and national officers and one of the best legal teams in the UK.

 UNISON offers a raft of unrivaled benefits including legal protection, welfare services, pension advice, education and training, health and safety guidance, special deals on holidays and insurance, and a hotline for help and advice on workplace issues.